bpizzani/disaster_response_ml_pipeline/README.md

 ### Files
-The repository comes with 2 csv files.
+The repository comes with 2 necessary csv files for the app to run.
-   1 for the messages
+   1. disaster_messages.csv
-   1 for the different categories separated by ";".
+   2. disaster_categories.csv

 - ./
     - app
         - run.py